-eXp Realty Revenue Share is an exciting opportunity for real estate agents, brokers, and team leaders from all over the country to build an additional stream of income while still earning commissions from selling real estate.
+eXp Realty Revenue Share is an exciting opportunity for real estate agents, brokers, and team leaders from all over the country to build an additional income stream while still earning commissions from selling real estate.

-This opens some very interesting opportunities for agents looking to build wealth and generate additional streams of income other than just selling homes.
+This opens some interesting opportunities for agents looking to build wealth and generate additional income streams other than just selling homes.
 The best part of the eXp Realty revenue share program is that it is paid monthly (on the 22nd of every month).
 This becomes a great way to supplement the roller coaster income most agents experience.

 What is Revenue Share?

-But for now, just remember that Revenue Share is paid by eXp Realty from eXp’s percentage of the commission split, the 20%.
-We’ll refer to this 20% as “company dollar”.
-Revenue Share is paid out on every deal up until the agent caps for the year and no more company dollar is earned.
+But for now, remember that eXp Realty pays Revenue Share from eXp’s percentage of the commission split, the 20%.
+We’ll refer to this 20% as “company dollar.”
+Revenue Share is paid out on every deal until the agent caps for the year, and no more company dollar is earned.

 Once the agent’s cap resets on their anniversary with the company, Revenue Share starts back up all over again.

 The importance of Revenue Share for real estate agents cannot be understated.
 Most agents work decades and don’t have much to show for it at the end because all the commissions earned over the years get spent along the way of life.

 eXp Realty Revenue Share is different, however.
 Even when agents stop selling real estate, they will continue to earn income from the Revenue Share program.

 There are no vesting requirements.
 However, you do need to keep an active real estate license and have eXp Realty hold it.
 Revenue Share is looked at like real estate commissions, and for commissions to be paid in most states and countries, you need an active real estate license.